fclabs/aws-terraform-exercises/exam-tips/s3/readme.md

 * *Cross Region Replication*: Automatic replication between regions when you upload an object

 ### Security
-* ACL for Object-Access control
+* ACL for Object-Access control, Bucket policies for bucket level security.
 * HTTPS for on-transit encryption
 * Object encryption for data-in-rest encryption
 * Access control is limited using: